tuva-health/docs/docs/provider-panel-attribution.md

 ![example_alignment_periods](/img/provider_attribution/alignment_year_date_ranges.png)

+6. **The provider with the most weighted dollars gets the patient attributed.
-6. **In the case of a tie, choose the provider with the more recent claim.**
+In the case of a tie, choose the provider with the more recent claim.**

 ### Issues that could be raised about the attribution model above.